The Hilti SLAM Challenge Dataset: Dataset

-Data was collected under various conditions with indoor and mixed indoor-outdoor environments.
-The data shows practical challenges in different stages of construction.
-Challenges include variable lighting, limited features and/or highly reflective and transparent surfaces. \\ \\ Data Descriptions (see Fig.~\ref{some_example_scenes}): \begin{itemize} \item[(a)] \textbf{Basement}\\ Data was collected in a windowless room (approx. 20x40m).
-No natural light; mixed illumination brightness.
+Data was collected under various conditions in indoor, outdoor, and mixed indoor-outdoor environments.
+The data shows practical challenges in different stages of constructions.
+Challenges include variable lighting, limited features and/or highly reflective and transparent surfaces. \\ \\ Data descriptions (see Fig.~\ref{some_example_scenes}): \begin{itemize} \item[(a)] \textbf{Basement}\\ Data was collected in a windowless room (approx. 20x40 m).
+No natural light, mixed illumination brightness.
 Concrete space with building infrastructure.
-Basement 1 is a short and easy path, and for Basement 3 and Basement 4 we mounted the sensor platform on a moving base instead of operating it handheld.
-Basement 3 and 4 also allow to exploit loop closure capabilities of the SLAM systems. \item[(b)] \textbf{Campus}\\ Data was collected outdoors in a courtyard setting (approx. 40x60m).
+Basement 1 is a short and easy path.
+In Basement 3 and Basement 4, we mounted the sensor platform on a moving base instead of operating it handheld.
+Basement 3 and 4 also allow to exploit loop closure capabilities of the SLAM systems. \item[(b)] \textbf{Campus}\\ Data was collected outdoors in a courtyard setting (approx. 40x60 m).
 Good natural lighting with high illumination.
-Mixed features with building structure and natural flora. \item[(c)] \textbf{Construction Site}\\ Mostly outdoors with some covered areas (approx. 40x80m).
+Mixed features with building structure and natural flora. \item[(c)] \textbf{Construction Site}\\ Mostly outdoors with some covered areas (approx. 40x80 m).
 Strong natural light with high illumination.
-Unfinished natural surfaces with limited features above the ground plane. \item[(d)] \textbf{IC Office}\\ Indoor space with many windows and reflective surfaces (approx. 10x70m).
+Unfinished natural surfaces with limited features above the ground plane. \item[(d)] \textbf{IC Office}\\ Indoor space with many windows and reflective surfaces (approx. 10x70 m).
 Mix of natural and artificial light.
-Strong illumination at the windows, modest illumination indoors. \item[(e)] \textbf{Lab}\\ Indoor space dominated by large windows (approx. 10x10m).
+Strong illumination at the windows, modest illumination indoors. \item[(e)] \textbf{Lab}\\ Indoor space dominated by large windows (approx. 10x10 m).
 Strong natural light and reflective surfaces.
-Optitrack 6DOF ground truth. \item[(f)] \textbf{Office Mitte}\\ Indoor space in finished office building (approx. 30x50m).
+Optitrack 6-DOF ground truth. \item[(f)] \textbf{Office Mitte}\\ Indoor space in finished office building (approx. 30x50 m).
 Mix of natural and artificial light.
-Lots of building structure. \item[(g)] \textbf{Parking}\\ Mix of indoor and outdoor space (approx. 100x100m).
-Parking garage from top floor to lower floor.
+Lots of building structure. \item[(g)] \textbf{Parking}\\ Mix of indoor and outdoor space (approx. 100x100 m).
+Parking garage from the top floor to the bottom floor.
 Lighting varies from extreme bright to modest darkness.
-Ground plane structure on top floor; lots of building structure on lower floor. \item[(h)] \textbf{RPG Tracking Area}\\ Indoor test facility (approx. 30x30m).
+Ground plane structure on top floor and plenty of building structure on the lower floor. \item[(h)] \textbf{RPG Tracking Area}\\ Indoor test facility (approx. 30x30 m).
 Mostly artificial light with some natural.
 Single large room with random motion path throughout.
-Vicon 6DOF ground truth. \end{itemize}
+MoCap 6-DOF ground truth. \end{itemize}

-\section{DATASET FORMAT}
+\subsection{Dataset Format}